 The installer for the WebSocket API for OBS studio can be downloaded and installed from https://github.com/Palakis/obs-websocket

-Once the plugin is installed, open OBS and you will be promoted to set a password for obs-websocket as shown below:
+Once the plugin is installed, open OBS and you will be prompted to set a password for obs-websocket as shown below:

 Clicking the Yes button will load the following dialog with a tick box for Enable authentication and a password field.
 Enter your new password and click the OK button to confirm.